Live Chat

 Building a safety culture in Agriculture

 Building a safety culture in farming and landscaping operations can be tricky.
 It's especially challenging since workers are often seasonal, spread out or working alone.
 These reasons make the agriculture sector especially vulnerable to health and safety hazards and issues.
+Everyone in the operation needs to know how to do their job safely when left unsupervised.
+A safety culture is proactively conscientious without enforcement.

 Know the risks